hadeelkh/linuxServerConfguration/README.md

 sudo apt-get update
 sudo sudo apt-get upgrade
 '''
-3. Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).
+3. Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), NTP (port 123) , and deny port to 22
+4. Using Firewall Rules to allow ssh with port 2200
 4. Create a new user account named grader.
 5. Give grader the permission to sudo.
 6. Configure the local timezone to UTC.